exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Zval
 ----

-ZVAL is a C structure, that represents data in PHP.
-It is a C structure, which is never directly used from PHP code.
+``ZVAL`` is a C structure, that represents data in PHP.
+It is a structure, which is never directly used from PHP code.

-It may be access with debug_zval_dump() function.
+It may be access with debug_zval_dump() function, for debugging purposes.
 It is useful to debug PHP engine, or extensions.

 .. code-block:: php